canonical/observability/decision-records/2025-04-16--redaction-processor-for-otelcol.md

 ```

-## Quick Notes:
-- **`filelog`** is ideal when reading plain-text log files and we need to parse them before applying transformations.
-- **`transform`** is powerful and flexible, great if we need conditional logic or want to work with multiple signal types (logs, metrics, traces).
-- **`redaction`** is simple and straightforward, perfect when we only need to replace or remove sensitive values without complex logic.

-## Decision: Redaction Processor

-We will use the [redaction processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/redactionprocessor) because:
+#### Advantages

 - It is already enabled in the [`opentelemetry-collector-rock`](https://github.com/canonical/opentelemetry-collector-rock/blob/main/0.123.1/manifest.yaml#L25)
-- It is specifically designed to prevent sensitive fields from leaking into your telemetry data
+- It is specifically designed to prevent sensitive fields leaks.
-- It is simple and direct for basic redaction use cases
+- It is simple and direct for basic redaction use cases.

-We have discarded `filelog` receiver because:

-- It is not included in the `opentelemetry-collector-rock`
-- It is only a `receiver` not a processor we can inject into pipelines
-- Only supports log from files, and we can receive logs in Loki format.
-- The configuration is slightly more complex.

-We have discarded `transform` processor because:
+- Works on both structured and plain text logs

+#### Disadvantages

+- Less flexible for complex logic.
+- blocked_values only replaces with asterisks (*)
+- Cannot do advanced transformations or conditional logic

+## Decision: Transform Processor

+After evaluating the advantages and disadvantages of the three alternatives analysed, we chose to use the [`transform processor`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor).

+It allows modifying, deleting, renaming, redirecting fields; works with conditions, complex expressions and nested structures.
+Although the learning curve of the OTTL language is a bit higher, it is consistent and powerful.
+It works equally well for structured logs (JSON), metrics, traces.

-- It is not included in the `opentelemetry-collector-rock`
+### Why not the others?

-- It is mor flexible, but the configuration with `OTTL` more complex.
+- `filelog` receiver: It is great for intercepting and modifying logs on the fly, but limited to file sources.
+If your logs come from somewhere else (OTLP, syslog, etc.), it's useless.

+- `redaction` processor: It is very useful and easy, but only for masking and only with replacement by asterisks (`****`).
+You can't condition, change field names, or apply logic.

 ### Use these configs in a `pipeline`

-In order to use one of these configs for the `redaction` procesor in a pipeline, we need to add it like this:
+In order to use one of these configs for the `transform` procesor in a pipeline, we need to add it like this:

 ```yaml
 service: